m-kupiec/compendium-javascript/README.md

 > 📖 [The Modern JavaScript Tutorial](https://javascript.info/number#tostring-base)

-To call a method dorectly on a number, `..` must be used
+To call a method directly on a number, `..` must be used

 ```js
 console.log(255..toString(16)); // ff